Tedezed/kubernetes-containers-tools/statefulset_dynamic_loadbalancer/README.md

-# Dynamic load balancer for Statefulset
+# Dynamic load balancer for StatefulSet